3sanket3/3sanket3/content/posts/2019-05-05---how-to-send-email-in-nodejs.md

 });
 ```

-> Note: Make sure to update these SMTP setting with your actual SMTP providers like [Mailgun](https://www.mailgun.com/), [SendGrid](https://sendgrid.com/) or [MailJet](https://www.mailjet.com/) when you move your code to production
+> Note: Make sure to update these SMTP settings with your actual SMTP providers like [Mailgun](https://www.mailgun.com/), [SendGrid](https://sendgrid.com/) or [MailJet](https://www.mailjet.com/) when you move your code to production

-- Create email data and sent the email using `transporter`
+- Create email data and send the email

 ```javascript
 const emailData = {